Guide to essential oils

 Properties

-In terms of health, mountain savory essential oil is recognised for the following properties:
+In terms of health, mountain savoury essential oil is recognised for the following properties:

 • Powerful antiseptic: antibacterial, antifungal, pest repellent, antiviral